dleota/demetrius-cybersecurity/README.md

 - Building a SOC Analyst Toolkit using open-source tools
 - Writing a blog series: _"From Boots to Bytes: My Cybersecurity Career Change"_
-- Developing a real estate CRM tool with security-by-design principles
 - Preparing for CompTIA Security+ Certification, and several Microsoft certifications (Fall 2025 goal)

 ---